Natalie de la Rosa: Career

+Junior

 2023

 De la Rosa debuted as a Junior Elite in 2023, debuting at the Aprodite Cup, topping the All-Around for the girls born in 2010 and finishing 6th in the ball final.
 In April, she finished 10th in the All-Around and 8th in clubs at the international tournament in Sofia.
 At the USA Gymnastics Championships in Tulsa, she finished 4th in the All-Around and won silver in clubs.

 2024

 In 2024, she competed in the Aphrodite Cup in Athens, winning silver in the ribbon final.
 In late April she was selected for the Pacific Rim in Cali, winning gold in the team final alongside Jaelyn Chin, Isabella Chong, Megan Chu, Yana Golovan and Dawn Kim.
 Individually, she won gold in the All-Around, ball and ribbon finals, as well as silver in clubs.
 A week later she won gold in the All-Around, with ball and ribbon as well as silver with hoop at the Gdynia Rhythmic Stars.
 She was then selected for the Pan American Championships in Guatemala City, there she was the gold medalist in teams, All-Around and with ball.